 - It’s not uncommon to find out that your device doesn’t have any support for High Definition viewing, and this is likely the problem if your device happens to stutter instead of buffer whenever you’re streaming such video formats.
 You might want to play the same format on your PC or laptop if you really have to watch those videos.

-- There a couple VPN protocols that are considered more advanced than others, and their advancements help reduce the margin of speed that gets cut down by virtue of using a VPN.
+- There is a couple of VPN protocols that are considered more advanced than others, and their advancements help reduce the margin of speed that gets cut down by virtue of using a VPN.
 You’ll find that the default for most providers is OpenVPN, but if you’re fine with compromising a bit of your privacy for better speeds, then we advise trying out the PPTP or L2TP/IPSec as your preferred protocols.

 - Another issue that might be slowing things down could be an unreliable wireless connection.
 If your signal strength keeps on changing, then your speed might also keep fluctuating.
-The best way to resolve this would be to plug directly to a router, or if possible, use an ethernet connection.
+The best way to resolve this would be to plug directly into a router, or if possible, use an ethernet connection.
 These two have been known to be far more stable than wireless connections.

-- Although this is more of a last option, changing your VPN provider might actually solve your problem.
+- Although this is more of the last option, changing your VPN provider might actually solve your problem.
 Your slow speeds with your current provider could be because their servers are not as close to your location.
 A VPN network with a closer server might result to increased speeds.

 Best VPN for Streaming